port-labs/port-docs/docs/software-catalog/entity/tutorial.md

 The API offers several methods to remove the relations mapping from an existing Entity:

 :::note
-If a Blueprint has a Relation of type `"many": true`, by setting the specific Relation key to `null` on the Entity, the mapped related Entities will be removed.
+If a blueprint's relation type is `"many": true` - by setting the specific Relation key to `null` on the Entity, the mapped related Entities will be removed.
 :::

 ##### POST request **(with upsert: true)**